soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 ---

-In addition to doing research, I enjoy attending student performances that advertise various forms of art & culture.
+In addition to doing research, I enjoy watching student performances that advertise various forms of art & culture.
 [Here](https://drive.google.com/file/d/1RTVsX3WxeTH16KoummRFMV1-oB8GZc9Q/view?usp=drive_link) is a short post-curtain call clip from a show organized by the students from the [Department of Folk Art & Dance](https://www.gnu.ac.kr/enminsok/main.do) at GNU.